 In a nation where 1 out of every 4 children lives in poverty, the Skyridge Valley neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Skyridge Valley neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Skyridge Valley neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.5% of all neighborhoods in America.

 Did you know that the Skyridge Valley neighborhood has more South American and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 9.3% of this neighborhood's residents have South American ancestry and 2.5% have British ancestry.